ipekmelisturk/Practice_Project_Sentiment_Analysis_Flask/README.md

 {'label': 'SENT_POSITIVE', 'score': 0.997183}
 ```

-Implemented a unittest using assertEqual and run the test
+Implemented a unittest using assertEqual and run the test.
 ```
 $ python3.11 test_sentiment_analysis.py
 ----------------------------------------------------------------------